Nobuyuki Ōura

-Nobuyuki Ōura (大浦信行, Ōura Nobuyuki, born 1949, Toyama) is a Japanese artist and filmmaker. Ōura has also been referred to in English as Ohura Nobuyuki.
-He has been described as an artist who "constantly pushes the limits of expression," as his artworks and films delve into taboos within Japanese society. Ōura is best known for his controversial series of lithographs entitled Holding Perspective (1982–85), which include photographs Emperor Hirohito and have at been at the center of multiple high-profile incidences of censorship in Japan since the mid-1980s.
+Nobuyuki Ōura (大浦信行, Ōura Nobuyuki, born 1949, Toyama) is a Japanese artist and filmmaker who has been referred to in English as Ohura Nobuyuki.
+He has been described as an artist who "constantly pushes the limits of expression," as his artworks and films delve into taboos within Japanese society. Ōura is best known for his controversial series of lithographs entitled Holding Perspective (1982–85), which include photographs of Emperor Hirohito, and have at been at the center of multiple high-profile censorship incidences in Japan since the mid-1980s.

 Early life and career

 Ōura was born in Toyama City (Toyama Prefecture) in 1949.
-He studied economics at Kokugakuin University in Tokyo's Shibuya district, where he began making paintings in the late 1960s.
+He studied economics at Kokugakuin University in Tokyo's Shibuya district, where in the late 1960's he began making paintings.
 He moved to the United States in 1975, where he lived in New York City until 1985.

 After living in New York for two years, Ōura was introduced to and began working as a studio assistant for the renowned Japanese artist and architect Shūsaku Arakawa.
-At first, he helped Arakawa by repainting his studios, but the two got along well and Ōura began working for him full-time, initially restoring his old paintings and eventually helping him with new works, becoming Arakawa's sole assistant from 1977 to 1984.
-In interviews, he has stated that working for Arakawa for over seven years influenced his approach to expression and art making.
+He started out by helping Arakawa repaint his studios, and then began to work for him full-time, restoring his old paintings and helping him with new works.
+Oura was Arakawa's sole assistant from 1977 to 1984.
+In interviews, he has stated that working for Arakawa during those years influenced his approach to expression and art making.

 Holding Perspective (1982-1985)

-Ōura's best known artwork is Holding Perspective (遠近を抱えて, Enkin o kakaete), a series of 14 lithographic and silkscreened prints produced by the artist between 1982-1985 (See images from Holding Perspective here).
+Ōura's best known artwork is Holding Perspective (遠近を抱えて, Enkin o kakaete), a series of 14 lithographic and silkscreened prints produced by the artist between 1982 and 1985 (See images from Holding Perspective here).

-The artist produced a set of 14 prints that included images of the Shōwa Emperor (Hirohito) from various stages of his life, including photographs taken on the emperor's pre- and post-war visits to the US and Europe.
-These images were cropped and superimposed with a mixture of imagery with Asian and Western influences, including rural scenes from traditional Japanese scrolls, Buddhist mandalas, Biblical imagery, tattooed and nude bodies, skeletons, brains, and cross sections of the human body, as well as documentation of the Pacific War, such as a mushroom cloud.
+These prints included images of the Shōwa Emperor (Hirohito) during various stages of his life, and included photographs taken on the emperor's pre- and post-war visits to the US and Europe.
+The images were cropped and superimposed with a mixture of Asian and Western imagery, including rural scenes, traditional Japanese scrolls, Buddhist mandalas, Biblical images, tattooed and nude bodies, skeletons, brains, cross sections of the human body, and symbols of the Pacific War, such as a mushroom cloud.
 In his collages, Ōura consciously treated the images and icons in each composition as equivalents, with no value hierarchy among them.
 He produced the series over the course of three years using both lithographic and silk screening techniques, returning to Japan intermittently to print them. Ōura first showed prints from Holding Perspective in a solo exhibition at Gallery Yamaguchi in Tokyo in 1984.